wincent/corpus/README.md

 # Corpus: A note-management application for OS X

 This is a clone of the fantastic nvALT application with some features added.
-So
-far:
+So far:

 - Automatic versioning of notes directory via Git

 But note: it only implements the subset of nvALT features which I personally use.
 There will be more to come; this is a work in progress.

 This is a ground-up clean-room implementation written in JavaScript and running on the Electron shell.
 It turns out that rewriting the app in JavaScript with React and Flux seemed more appealing than hacking on the existing Objective-C nvALT codebase (and using Xcode etc).

 ## Status

 This is the earliest of alpha previews.
 Use at your own risk, or better still, don't use yet.
-For a partial list of the many known issues, see `TODO.md` in this repo.
+For a partial list of the many known issues, see [the GitHub issue tracker](https://github.com/wincent/corpus/issues) and [`TODO.md`](https://github.com/wincent/corpus/blob/master/TODO.md) in this repo.

 ## License